About

 We aim to make beautiful, sustainable, energy-efficient design affordable for everyone.

-New Generation Living is the fruit of Chris McCray‘s passion to design homes and buildings that are legitimately great for people and the environment, not one or the other.
-Here’s our story…
+Next Generation Living is the fruit of Chris McCray's passion to design homes and buildings that are legitimately great for people and the environment.
+Here's our story...

 Meet Chris McCray, Founder of Next Generation Living